css-hooks/css-hooks/docs/migration/v4/index.md

 # Migrating to v4

-v4 makes no changes to the public runtime API, so most apps can upgrade without changing any code.
+v4 makes no breaking changes to the existing public runtime API, so most apps can upgrade without changing any code.

 ## Property conflict protection